Isoperimetric inequality along the twisted K\"{a}hler-Ricci flow: Introduction

-The classical \emph{isoperimetric inequality} states that for Borel set $\Omega\in \R^n (n\geq2)$ with finite Lebesgue measure $|\Omega|$, the ball with the same measure has a lower perimeter, that is, \be P(\Omega)\geq n\omega_{n}^{\frac{1}{n}}|\Omega|^{\frac{n-1}{n}}, \ee where $P(\Omega)$ is the distributional perimeter of $\Omega$ which coincides with the classical $n-1$-dimensional area of $\de \Omega$ if $\Omega$ has smooth boundary and $\omega_{n}$ is the volume of unit ball in $\R^n$.
-It is also well-known that equality holds in (\ref{ciso}) if and only if $\Omega$ is a ball $B$ in $\R^n$.
-De Giorgi \cite{degior1}(see also \cite{degior2} for English version) proved (\ref{ciso}) for the first time in the general framework of sets with finite perimeter.
-Then there is a long and complex history of the various kinds of proofs and differential formulations of the isoperimetric inequality(see \cite{bla,bur,chavel,fusco,oss,talen} and references therein).
+where $P(\Omega)$ is the distributional perimeter of $\Omega$ which coincides with the classical $n-1$-dimensional area of $\de \Omega$ if $\Omega$ has smooth boundary and $\omega_{n}$ is the volume of unit ball in $\mathbb{R}^n$.
+It is also well-known that equality holds in \eqref{ciso} if and only if $\Omega$ is a ball $B$ in $\mathbb{R}^n$.
+De Giorgi \cite{degior1}(see also \cite{degior2} for English version) proved (\eqref{ciso}) for the first time in the general framework of sets with finite perimeter.
+One can find various kinds of proofs and different formulations of the isoperimetric inequality in \cite{bla,bur,chavel,fusco,oss,talen} and references therein.

-Indeed, we can understand ``isoperimetric inequality" as any inequality relating to two or more geometric and/or physical quantities associated to the same set which is called optimal in the sense that the equality sign holds for some set or in the limit as the set degenerates(see \cite{payne}).
-For example, there is a quantitative version of the isoperimetric inequality so-called \emph{Bonnesen type inequality} named by Osserman \cite{oss} (see also \cite{bernstein,bonnesen,fuglede,hall1,hall2,oss2}).
-For the Bonnesen type inequality, there is \emph{Hall's Conjecture} solved by \cite{fusco2} which states that for any Borel set $\Omega\subset\R^n(n\geq2)$ with $0<|\Omega|<\infty$, there exists a constant $C(n)$ such that